Resources

 Please be Patient: I’m Grieving by Gary Roe

-BOOKLET: How to support someone who has been bereaved and affected by suicide
+FACTUAL: How to support someone who has been bereaved and affected by suicide.

 The Sudden Loss Survival Guide by Chelsea Hanson